mrsmithjsk/Events-Platform/README.md

 - **Enhanced Event Filtering:** Adding search and filter functionality for events based on date, location, and category.
 - **Notifications:** Implementing real-time notifications for event reminders and updates.
 - **Profile Customisation:** Allowing users to customise their profiles and manage their event history.
+-**UI/UX Improvements:** Redesign the user interface for a more intuitive navigation experience, and style better such that it has a modern design aesthetic.

 ### Notes for Local Development